Discreet Confidential Consultation (213) 374-3952

 I remember I had a case years ago.
 It was in the Pomona courthouse, which is a very tough jurisdiction.
 The client was charged with rape.

-He was an athlete, and he had met the woman on the road while they were driving, and they decided to get together that day.
+He was an athlete.
+He had met the woman on the road while they were driving, and they decided to get together that day.
 He went and got drinks.
 They both drank, and everything seemed fine.
 She invited him back to her place.

 He left at one point to go to the liquor store to get drinks.
 He came back again, so it didn't make any sense why she was claiming that he raped her, and once I did the cross-examination on her in front of the jury, the jury saw that her story didn't make sense and that my client didn't do anything wrong.